MildlySavageDigitalLLC/DreamVision-Network-/README.md

 # 🏰👁️DreamVisionNetwork — L1 Blockchain Protocol

+---

+## ⚠️ Security & Well‑Being Notice

+The DreamVision Network and its brands will never ask, call, or email you for anything unsolicited or request your personal information.
+Please stay mindful of scams and only interact with our **official GitHub repositories**, **official websites**, and **verified affiliate links**.
+**Protect your assets.
+Don’t get scammed.**

+---

+## 🤍 A Message From the Founder

+Also remember to take mental breaks from technology and artificial intelligence interaction.
+It’s okay to step away, breathe, get some sun, enjoy family and friends, and live your life.
+This technology will still be here tomorrow — and long after we’re gone.
+I say that with love.

+**Founder & CEO**
+**Tony Lamont**
+**Mildly Savage Digital LLC**

+---

 **DreamVision Network (DREAM)** is a sovereign, open source mobile‑first Layer 1 blockchain designed for creators, builders, and decentralized media ecosystems.
 Every component of the network is engineered with transparency, ceremony, and long‑term trust at its core.